-Our ability to generate cash is subject to several factors, some of which are beyond our control, including commodity prices and general economic, financial, competitive, legislative, regulatory and other factors, including extreme weather conditions, such as the recent severe winter storms in the Permian Basin that impacted production volumes on our mineral and royalty acreage.
-Continued prolonged volatility in the capital, financial and/or credit markets, depressed commodity prices and/or adverse macroeconomic conditions may limit our access to, or increase our cost of, capital or make capital unavailable on terms acceptable to us or at all.
+Our ability to generate cash is subject to several factors, some of which are beyond our control, including commodity prices and general economic, financial, competitive, legislative, regulatory and other factors, including extreme weather conditions, such as the February 2021 winter storms in the Permian Basin that impacted production volumes on our mineral and royalty acreage.
+Continued prolonged volatility in the capital, financial and/or credit markets, commodity pricing environment and uncertain macroeconomic conditions may limit our access to, or increase our cost of, capital or make capital unavailable on terms acceptable to us or at all.